When you buy through links on our site, we may earn an affiliate commission.

 However, if you are determined to get your perfect garden and don’t mind the time or expense, it will take to achieve it, adding sand and organic matter to clay soil can help you achieve your dreams.

-The best time to add sand to your garden soil is BEFORE you’ve planted any plants.
+The best time to add sand in soil is BEFORE you’ve planted any plants.
 The sand needs to be worked into the clay, as does the organic matter.
 Once the soil mixture meets your specifications, you need to add a topsoil layer complete with plant-friendly worms.

 You are now ready to plant your dream garden!